Tanmaya009/Power-BI---Project/README.md

-# covid-19 data visualization projects
+# covid-19 data Dashboard projects

 COVID-19 data visualization projects are essential tools in the ongoing battle against the pandemic.
 They encompass a wide range of visual techniques, including heatmaps, time-series graphs, and geographic maps, to illustrate the spread of the virus and the effectiveness of containment measures.
 These projects often feature user-friendly dashboards that allow users to interact with the data, explore trends, and gain insights into the current state of the pandemic.